floss1138/dbDotCad/README.md

 Open drawings or block library drawings can be used to add blocks to new drawings via the AutoKAD DesignCentre
 `ADCENTER`
 Select from the Folder or Open Drawings tab.

+#### Attributes & Databases
+The HANDLE is not sufficiently unique to identify the block within a database.
+HANDLE and TITLE can be concatenated to create the primary key,  _id.
+If drawing title or file name was not included in the block attributes then the relevant part of the file name of the attout.txt file could be used to identify the document.
+Typically, the columns then become:

+_id  BLOCKNAME  ATTRIBUTE1  ATTRIBUTE2  ATTRIBUTE3

 #### Final thoughts
 I am not discouraged, because every wrong attempt discarded is another step forwards.